GateNLP/wpextract/README.md

 Available under the Apache 2.0 license.
 See [LICENSE](LICENSE) for more information.

 ## Citing

+> [!NOTE]
+> This software was developed for our EMNLP 2023 paper [_Analysing State-Backed Propaganda Websites: a New Dataset and Linguistic Study_](https://aclanthology.org/2023.emnlp-main.349/).
+The code has been updated since the paper was written; for archival purposes, the precise version used for the study is [available on Zenodo](https://zenodo.org/records/10008086).

 We'd love to hear about your use of our tool, you can [email us](mailto:frheppell1@sheffield.ac.uk) to let us know!
 Feel free to create issues and/or pull requests for new features or bugs.